silviu1169/C_application/README.md

 # C_application
-C console  application for a store management.
+C console  application for an electronics store management.

-  Electronics Store

-Create an application that allows you to manage the stock of products in an electronics store.
+Application that allows you to manage the stock of products in an electronics store:

-Each product has a unique identifier, type (laptop, refrigerator, TV, etc.), manufacturer, model,

-price, quantity.

-The application allows:

 a) Adding new products.
 If the product is already in stock, the quantity must be updated